 The question of appropriate stabilization parameters for the SUPG-ROM is addressed by means of a numerical analysis of this problem.
-To the best of our knowledge, the use of numerical analysis to propose the SUPG-ROM stabilization parameter is new.
-In the literature so far, simply the stabilization parameter from the finite element method was used, like in [24], or an optimization problem for the determination of the parameter was solved, as in [7].
+To the best of the authors' knowledge, the use of numerical analysis to propose the SUPG-ROM stabilization parameter is new.
+In the literature so far, simply the stabilization parameter from the finite element method was used, like in [21], or an optimization problem for the determination of the parameter was solved, as in [19].
 Motivations for these approaches with numerical analysis were not provided.
-In our opinion, it is important to have some support for the choice of stabilization parameters coming from numerical analysis, since parameters determined with considerations from numerical analysis should be valid for a wide range of settings (e.g., diffusion coefficients and the convection vector).
-As a result of our analytical considerations, two stabilization parameters will be proposed.
+In the authors' opinion, it is important to have some support for the choice of stabilization parameters coming from numerical analysis, since parameters determined with considerations from numerical analysis should be valid for a wide range of settings (e.g., diffusion coefficients and the convection vector).
+Two stabilization parameters will be proposed as a result of analytical considerations.
 One of them is based on the finite element resolution and the other one is based on the POD spatial resolution.
 The resulting ROMs will be denoted as FE-SUPG-ROM and POD-SUPG-ROM, respectively.

-The paper is organized as follows.
-Section 2 gives the continuous and the finite element formulations of the time-dependent convection-diffusion-reaction equation.
+This paper is organized as follows.
+Section 2 gives the continuous and the finite element formulations of the timedependent convection-diffusion-reaction equation.
 Moreover, a short review of POD is presented and the G-ROM and the SUPG-ROM are defined.
 The core of Section 3 is the proposal of two stabilization parameters for the SUPG-ROM, using a numerical analysis of the SUPG-ROM.
 The two versions of the SUPG-ROM, together with the G-ROM, are studied numerically in Section 4 on two convection-dominated convection-diffusion-reaction problems that display sharp internal layers.
 The paper concludes with a summary and outlook in Section 5.

-2 The Continuous, the Finite Element, and the ROM Problem
+2. The continuous, the finite element, and the ROM problem

 Throughout this paper, standard notations for Lebesgue and Sobolev spaces and their corresponding norms are used.
-With C a generic constant is denoted which does not depend on the mesh width and on the size of the diffusion.
+With C, a generic constant is denoted which does not depend on the mesh width nor the diffusion coefficient.

-A time-dependent linear convection-diffusion-reaction equation is given by

-$$\partial_t u - \varepsilon \Delta u + \boldsymbol{b} \cdot \nabla u + c u = f \quad \text{in} \quad (0, T] \times \Omega,$$ where Ω is a bounded domain in \mathbb{R}^d , $d \in \{1, 2, 3\}$, with the boundary $\partial \Omega$, $\boldsymbol{b}(t, \mathbf{x})$ and $c(t, \mathbf{x})$ denote convection and reaction fields, respectively, $\varepsilon > 0$ is a constant diffusion coefficient, $u_0(\mathbf{x})$ is a given initial condition, and T is the length of the considered time interval.
+A time-dependent linear convection-diffusion-reaction equation is given by where Ω is a bounded domain in \mathbb{R}^d , $d \in \{1, 2, 3\}$, with the boundary $\partial \Omega$, $\boldsymbol{b}(t, \boldsymbol{x})$ and $c(t, \boldsymbol{x})$ denote convection and reaction fields, respectively, $\varepsilon > 0$ is a constant diffusion coefficient, $u_0(\boldsymbol{x})$ is a given initial condition, and T is the length of the considered time interval.